Waste and recycling

 • To have achieved full roll out of centralised recycling stations across the estate

-The production and disposal of waste is a relatively small proportion of the University’s scope 3 footprint, however the disposal of approximately 460 tonnes of waste (2021/22) per year is a potentially significant local environmental impact as identified through the University’s ISO 14001 / 50001 systems.
+As with water, the production and disposal of waste is a relatively small proportion of the University’s scope 3 footprint, however the disposal of approximately 460 tonnes of waste (2021/22) per year is a potentially significant local environmental impact as identified through the University’s ISO system.

 The University has overachieved all waste targets in previous Environmental Plans and put in place many waste management procedures and controls including behaviour change campaigns, provision of segregated streams and diversion of all waste from landfill.
 It is felt that a move away from data driven targets and focus on achieving high level objectives would have a greater positive influence on the environmental impacts of waste management and any improvement in waste practices would have a positive impact on the Scope 3 emissions.
-In addition to applying procurement actions as outlined in the Campus Management Plan, which would reduce waste produced, long term waste targets are to achieve a 100% roll out of centralised recycling stations across campus by 2030, which should improve both segregation rates and waste produced, as well as reducing scope 3 emissions embedded within the waste management process.
+In addition to applying procurement actions as outlined in this plan, which would reduce waste produced, long term waste targets are to achieve a 100% roll out of centralised recycling stations across campus by 2030, which should improve both segregation rates and waste produced, as well as reducing scope 3 emissions embedded within the waste management process.
+The success of these schemes will be measured in the data, but not driven by it.

 Objectives

-The success of these schemes will be measured in the data, but not driven by it.
-Annual targets will be set and reviewed to achieve these objectives, for 2023/24 waste objectives are:
+Annual targets will be set and reviewed to achieve these objectives, for 2024/25 waste objectives are::

 • Continued data collection to be maintained as measure of success as roll out of recycling stations continues